superdump/klafsa/README.md

 klafsa gltf --backend kram --codec bc7 --container ktx2 /path/to/model.gltf
 ```

+## TODO

+- [ ] all codecs and containers for each backend
+  - [ ] basisu
+  - [ ] kram
+  - [ ] toktx
+- [ ] in-process compression, as-in without spawning separate processes to allow usage in more online use cases?
+- [ ] glb / embedded glTF support

 ## License

 `klafsa` is free and open source!
 All code in this repository is dual-licensed under either: